benedetoula/visaware/README.md

 ---------------------- | -------
 README.md              | This file
-pisee                  | Code + docs for raspberry pi that's connected to a camera pishow                 | Code + docs --"-- projecto
+pisee                  | Code + docs for raspberry pi that's connected to a camera pishow                 | Code + docs --"-- projector